thingsboard/thingsboard.github.io/docs/user-guide/attributes.md

 * TOC
 {:toc}

-Thingsboard provides ability to assign custom attributes to your entities and manage these attributes.
+Thingsboard provides the ability to assign custom attributes to your entities and manage these attributes.
 Attributes are treated key-value pairs.
-Flexibility and simplicity of key-value format allows easy and seamless integration with almost any IoT device on the market.
+Flexibility and simplicity of the key-value format allow easy and seamless integration with almost any IoT device on the market.

 ## Attribute types